Get powerful malware protection

 A VPN adds an extra layer of protection when you’re browsing online, which is especially important if you’re on a public Wi-Fi network.
 Using a VPN encrypts your connection to help protect your device from hackers and other snoops.

-Norton Secure VPN offers a secure Wi-Fi connection and uses bank-grade encryption to help keep your data private.
-Download Norton Secure VPN for peace of mind when surfing the web at home or on the go.
+Norton VPN offers a secure Wi-Fi connection and uses bank-grade encryption to help keep your data private.
+Download Norton VPN for peace of mind when surfing the web at home or on the go.

 10. Avoid suspicious links and attachments